 Asthma is a chronic inflammatory disorder of the airways, prevalent worldwide, leading to diminished quality of life, disability, and even mortality.
 This condition, marked by symptoms such as wheezing, shortness of breath, and coughing, arises from complex immunological and inflammatory reactions.
-Current mainstream treatment in humans involves corticosteroid administration, which, while reducing airway obstruction and enhancing quality of life, often fails to fully alleviate symptoms or reverse the underlying pulmonary pathology asthma.
+Current mainstream treatment in humans involves corticosteroid administration, which, while reducing airway obstruction and enhancing quality of life, often fails to alleviate symptoms or reverse the underlying pulmonary pathology asthma fully.
 The persistent nature of these symptoms, despite treatment, underscores the need for innovative therapeutic approaches.(1)

 In the quest to identify new targets for human asthma therapy, animal models have been indispensable.
 Traditionally, rats and mice have been used in experimental settings to induce disease-like conditions.
 However, the exploration of alternative animal models is gaining momentum, particularly the use of horses suffering from naturally occurring asthma.
 This condition in horses, especially severe equine asthma (SEA), presents significant parallels with human asthma, characterized by reversible bronchospasms, neutrophil accumulation in the lungs primarily mediated by Th2 responses, and similar patterns of pulmonary remodeling.
 This remodeling in SEA closely mirrors that in human asthma, positioning the equine model as a unique avenue for investigating tissue repair and evaluating new therapeutic interventions.
 Furthermore, the equine model offers a distinct opportunity to test therapies initially designed using rodent models before transitioning to human trials.
-The remarkable similarity in inflammatory responses and airway remodeling patterns between human and equine asthma suggests that insights gained from treating equine asthma could directly inform the management of the human condition.(2)
+The remarkable similarity in inflammatory responses and airway remodeling patterns between the under a distinct opport the management of the human condition.(2)

-Inflammatory processes of the lower respiratory tract represent a significant pathology in equine medicine.
-(3) These conditions are typically multifactorial, encompassing allergic and infectious etiologies, as well as exposure to various irritants or toxic elements.
-Environmental pollution, including gases such as ammonia and methane from organic waste, together with allergens like dust mites and β -D-glucans-components of fungal and bacterial cell walls-play a crucial role in eliciting pulmonary allergic immune responses in horses.
-(4)
+Inflammatory processes of the lower respiratory tract represent a significant pathology in equine medicine.(3) These conditions are typically multifactorial, encompassing allergic and infectious etiologies, as well as exposure to various irritants or toxic elements.
+Environmental pollution, including gases such as ammonia and methane from organic waste, together with allergens like dust mites and β -D-glucans-components of fungal and bacterial cell walls-play a crucial role in eliciting pulmonary allergic immune responses in horses.(4)

 The intricate relationship between inflammation and hypersensitivity in these pathologies stems from the exaggerated expression of genes encoding inflammatory mediators.
-This gene expression is contingent upon the activation of various transcription factors, with the NF-κB signaling pathway being instrumental in inducing the transcription of several genes involved in this disease process, including those coding for chemokines, cytokines, cell adhesion molecules, and leukocytes.(5)
+This gene expression is contingent upon the activation of various transcription factors, with the NF- κ B signaling pathway being instrumental in inducing the transcription of several genes involved in this disease process, including those coding for chemokines, cytokines, cell adhesion molecules, and leukocytes.(5)

 Clinically, these diseases are most prevalent in middle-aged or elderly equines, characterized by symptoms such as coughing and respiratory dyspnea, often worsening seasonally and upon exposure to specific triggers.
 Advanced cases may progress to weight loss, pulmonary emphysema, and hypertrophy of the respiratory muscles.
 Diagnosis primarily hinges on clinical signs such as respiratory hyperreactivity, abnormal lung auscultation, and an increased percussion field, complemented by tracheal-bronchial endoscopy, bronchoalveolar lavage (BAL), percutaneous transtracheal aspirate (TA), and cytological analysis of respiratory secretions.
-Other more sophisticated assessment methods include intrathoracic pressure measurement and arterial blood gas analysis.
-Inflammatory cells-predominantly alveolar macrophages-dominate the cell counts in TA and BAL, particularly in stabled animals.^(6,7) Generally, TA should contain less than 20 % neutrophils, 10 % lymphocytes, and a minimal presence of mast cells and eosinophils.
-BAL typically exhibits 30-60 % lymphocytes and 40-70 % macrophages, with neutrophils, mast cells, and eosinophils comprising 5 %, 2 %, and 1 % respectively.(8) Neutrophil characteristics, such as degeneration and toxic changes, suggest infection, while apoptosis indicates inflammatory airway diseases like asthma.
-The presence of hemosiderophages often reflects hemorrhage in the lower respiratory tract.(9)
+Other sophisticated assessment methods include intrathoracic pressure measurement and arterial blood gas analysis.
+Inflammatory cells-predominantly alveolar macrophages-dominate the cell counts in TA and BAL, particularly in stabled animals.^(6, 7)